mattConn/finc/README.md

-# incf
+# finc
-Include files in development; alternative to SSI (server-side includes).
+Small program written in C to include files in development; alternative to SSI (server-side includes).